LeiYuanGit/Statistical-learning-and-the-development-of-knowledge-systems/Markdown/Data-cleaning.md

 concatenating their “DOB, DOE, and location” and find common values both the n and more data.

-The critical output files for further analyses are:
+The critical output files for further analyses are: \* Trial-level Long format data:

--   Data/data\_n\_long.csv (long format trial-level data for N, with subject quartile and feature information)
+-   -   Data/data\_n\_long.csv (long format trial-level data for N, with subject quartile and feature information, number of completed tasks)

--   Data/data\_more\_long.csv (long format trial-level data for More, with subject quartile and feature information)
+-   -   Data/data\_more\_long.csv (long format trial-level data for
+        More, with subject quartile and feature information, number of completed tasks)

+-   Within-subj data:

+-   -   Data/all\_within\_data.csv (data for both the N and More tasks for children who completed both tasks)

--   Data/data\_within\_ids.csv (the ids for children who had completed both task)
+-   -   Data/data\_within\_ids.csv (the ids for children who had
+        completed both task)

+-   Item-level binomial tests:

--   Data/data\_n\_item\_binomial.csv (binomial test results for each item within each quartile in the which-N task)
+-   -   Data/data\_n\_item\_binomial.csv (binomial test results for each
+        item within each quartile in the which-N task)

--   Data/data\_more\_item\_binomial.csv (binomial test results for each item within each quartile in the which-More task)
+-   -   Data/data\_more\_item\_binomial.csv (binomial test results for
+        each item within each quartile in the which-More task)

 ## Load libraries